What Is Cybersecurity? A Gentle Introduction For Small Businesses

 Cybersecurity refers to the practice of protecting our computer systems from digital attacks.
 The word ‘practice’ is important, because taking action is central to cybersecurity.

 Let’s look at the computer systems that we’re trying to protect.
-We can start by taking stock of the electronics that we use every day.
+We can start by taking stock of the electronics that we use every day – we’ll officially do this later as part of Task 1: Build a Hardware Inventory, but for now you can simply start thinking about all of the tech devices used to support your small business.
 This includes phones, tablets, laptops, desktop computers, and printers.
-Also our networking tech like routers, wireless routers, modems, wireless access points, firewalls, switches, and hubs.
+It also includes our networking tech like routers, wireless routers, modems, wireless access points, firewalls, switches, and hubs.
 Businesses may also have one or more servers.
-What about other common internet-connected devices?
-This may include your watch, alarm clock, refrigerator, dishwasher, television, gaming console, VOIP phone, voice control device (e.g. Amazon Echo), and others.

-Once an attacker manages to gain access to just one of your devices, they may be able to pivot through your network and compromise your other devices.
-An attacker’s ability to gain initial access and further their goals depends on how skilled they are, how much time they have, and what other assets they are able to wield to perform their attack (for example, do they have access to advanced software like Cobalt Strike).
+Ultimately, an individual attacker’s ability to gain initial access and further their goals depends on how skilled they are, how much time they have, and what other assets they are able to wield to perform their attack (for example, do they have access to advanced software like Cobalt Strike).
+One important consequence of this is that attackers can often tell – pretty quickly – how well a system is defended.
+Then they can weigh the pro’s and con’s of continuing their attack.

 This question is simultaneously easy and difficult to answer.

 It’s ‘easy’ because you can get all of the knowledge and tools needed to achieve world-class security.
-That’s what this course is all about!
+That’s what this course is all about.

 We shouldn’t think of good security as a switch that can be turned ‘on’ or ‘off’.